Cahir Castle Tipperary

 The 2km walk or a short drive to Swiss Cottage is highly recommended.
 Swiss Cottage is believed to have been designed by the famous architect John Nash.
 The cottage is quite lovely with its thatched roof and climbing flower trellises.

-It was left to rack and ruin for years but was renovated and refurbished in the 1980s.
+It was left to ruin for years but was renovated and refurbished in the 1980s.
 It is surprisingly small with only 2 rooms up and 2 rooms down, but the basement hides the kitchens and the servants’ rooms.
 Cost to view the cottage and have a tour is €4 Euros, but on some days the Trust has free entry so keep an eye out for that and you can visit the Cottage and Cahir Castle for no charge.

 Dublin is a brilliant city to enjoy some Irish “craic” and here are a few ideas for you to check out if you want to get the full Dublin experience.